Three Distributional Approaches for PM10 Assessment in Northern Italy: Discussion and Conclusions

+\authors{Beyond the improvement in predictive accuracy, the proposed approaches provide a unified representation from which multiple distributional summaries can be derived while preserving their mathematical coherence.
+This avoids fitting separate scalar models for individual quantities of interest and offers a flexible framework for environmental monitoring and regulatory risk assessment.}

+\authors{The present work also has several limitations.
+First, the proposed analyses treat the observations collected at each monitoring station as realizations from a single probability distribution and therefore do not explicitly model the temporal evolution of \PMten concentrations.
+Extending the proposed framework to spatio-temporal distributional models would allow the investigation of seasonal variability and long-term temporal trends.
+Second, the analyses focus on a single pollutant.
+Extending the proposed framework to jointly model the distributions of multiple pollutants represents an interesting direction for future research, although it poses substantial methodological and computational challenges.}

+\authors{The encouraging results obtained in this study suggest that explicitly modeling the full distribution represents a promising direction for spatial environmental analyses.
+While motivated by air quality assessment, the proposed framework is readily applicable to other environmental settings in which the full distribution of the response, rather than a single summary statistic, is object of interest.}\\

-\bmhead{Acknowledgements} The authors acknowledge the project GRINS - Growing Resilient, INclusive and Sustainable (GRINS PE00000018 – CUP D43C22003110001), funded by the European Union - NextGenerationEU programme.
-The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union, nor can the European Union be held responsible for them. \\ The authors also acknowledge the research project Dipartimento di Eccellenza 2023-2027, Dipartimento di Matematica, Politecnico di Milano, funded by the Italian Ministry for University and Research. \\
+\bmhead{Acknowledgements} All the authors acknowledge the project GRINS - Growing Resilient, INclusive and Sustainable (GRINS PE00000018 – CUP D43C22003110001), funded by the European Union - NextGenerationEU programme.
+The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union, nor can the European Union be held responsible for them.
+L.M.\ Sangalli also acknowledges the PRIN2022 project CoEnv - Complex Environmental Data and modelling (CUP2022E3RY23) founded by the European Union - NextGenerationEU program and by the Italian Ministry for University and Research (MUR).

-\bmhead{Conflict of interest} The authors certify that they have no affiliation with or involvement in any organization or entity with any financial or non-financial interest in the subject of matters or materials discussed in this manuscript.
+\textbf{Conflict of interest:} The authors certify that they have no affiliation with or involvement in any organization or entity with any financial or non-financial interest in the subject of matters or materials discussed in this manuscript.

 \begin{appendices}